 Kotzebue man sentenced to 7 years in prison for stalking and threatening an attorney and village official

 Nov.
-16—A Kotzebue man was sentenced Friday to serve seven years in federal prison for stalking and threatening a state attorney and the then-president of the Native Village of Kotzebue.
+17—A Kotzebue man was sentenced Friday to serve seven years in federal prison for stalking and threatening a state attorney and the then-executive director of the Native Village of Kotzebue.

 Louis Holger Eklund, 41, was arrested in 2018 and had reportedly threatened and stalked the two officials and their family members for about two years, according to an indictment filed in the case.
 A jury found him guilty on two counts of cyberstalking in late April.

-Note: Correction: A previous version of this story identified one victim as the then-president of the Native Village of Kotzebue, but she was actually the executive director.